Seeed-Studio/SenseCraft-Wio/README.md

   </tr>
   <tr>
     <td>12</td>
-    <td>Disconnect secondary confirmation interface</td>
-    <td>On the information display page after successfully connecting to LoRa or WiFi, a discontent button is provided.
-After clicking, a pop-up window appears to confirm whether it is disconnected or not.</td>
+    <td>Display the current firmware version</td>
+    <td>When Wio Terminal is turned on, the current firmware version is displayed</td>
   </tr>
   <tr>
     <td>13</td>
-    <td>Add system information function to display the current firmware version and system running time</td>
-    <td>Add a system tab to the Process page and click to see the system information</td>
+    <td>Automatically rotate the screen</td>
+    <td>When Wio Terminal is held upside down, it will automatically rotate the screen orientation display. (only consider up and down, not left and right)</td>
   </tr>
   <tr>
     <td>14</td>
-    <td>Automatically rotate the screen</td>
-    <td>When Wio Terminal is held upside down, after more than 5 seconds, it will automatically rotate the screen orientation display. (only consider up and down, not left and right)</td>
+    <td>Disconnect secondary confirmation interface</td>
+    <td>On the information display page after successfully connecting to LoRa or WiFi, a discontent button is provided.
+After clicking, a pop-up window appears to confirm whether it is disconnected or not.</td>
+    <td>Under development, to be released with v0.4</td>
   </tr>
   <tr>
     <td>15</td>